planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

 }
 ```

 Good job for reading this far!
-If you want to, you can check the [next section](/tutorial-part-1/#extra-debugging-your-code) that describes how to effectively debug your code, or you can go and read the [Part 2](/tutorial-part-1) of this tutorial that will show you how to use the basic pathfinding library and how to handle multiple units at once.
+Now you should be ready to go into the world of Lia by yourself.

-Otherwise you are already well equipped to dig deeper into the world of Lia by yourself.
-HF! :smile:
+Also check our <a href="/examples/overview/" target="_blank">examples</a> as they might help you with your journey.
+We especially recommend you to check the <a href="/examples/pathfinding/" target="_blank">pathfinding</a> and <a href="/examples/multiple-units/" target="_blank">multiple units</a> examples as they build upon the knowledge you received in this tutorial.

 ---

-### Next:
+### Related:

 * [Examples](/examples/overview/)
 * [Reference for Lia CLI](/lia-cli/)